Bärbel Bas

-Bärbel Bas ([ˈbɛʁbl̩ ˈbaːs]; born 3 May 1968) is a German politician of the Social Democratic Party (SPD) who has served as the President of the Bundestag since 2021.
-She has been a member of the German Bundestag since the federal election in 2009.
-She served as the deputy chairwoman of the SPD parliamentary group under the leadership of chairman Rolf Mützenich from 2019 to 2021.
+Bärbel Bas ([ˈbɛʁbl̩ ˈbaːs]; born 3 May 1968) is a German politician of the Social Democratic Party (SPD) who has been serving as Federal Minister of Labour and Social Affairs in the government of Chancellor Friedrich Merz since 2025.
+Also since 2025, she has been serving as one of two co-leaders of her party, alongside Lars Klingbeil.

+Bas has been a member of the German Bundestag since the federal election in 2009.
+She served as the 14th president of the Bundestag from 2021 to 2025.
+She also served as the deputy chairwoman of the SPD parliamentary group under the leadership of chairman Rolf Mützenich from 2019 to 2021.

 Early life and career

-Bas was born in the Walsum district of Duisburg.
-In 1984, she obtained her secondary school diploma.
-From 1985 to 1987 she served an apprenticeship as an office assistant at the Duisburger Verkehrsgesellschaft (DVG), where she worked from 1987 to 2001 as a clerk, and later moved to the company's own health insurance.
+Bas was born in 1968, in the Walsum district of Duisburg.
+In 1984, at the age of sixteen, she obtained her secondary school diploma.
+From 1985 to 1987 she served an apprenticeship as an office assistant at the Duisburger Verkehrsgesellschaft (DVG), where she worked from 1987 to 2001 as a clerk, and later moved to the company's own health insurance department.
 From 1986 to 1988 she was a representative of youth and trainees at DVG and from 1988 to 1998 member of the works council and employee representative on the supervisory board of DVG.

-From 1994 to 1997, Bas completed a vocational training as a social security specialist.
-That was followed, in 2000–2002, by an in-service training as a health insurance business administrator and the instructor diploma 2003.
+From 1994 to 1997, Bas completed a vocational training programme to become a social security specialist.
+That was followed, in 2000–2002, by in-service training as a health insurance business administrator and the instructor diploma 2003.
 From 2002 to 2006 she was a deputy board member of the health insurance fund EVS.
 From 2005 to 2007, she completed further training as a human resources economist (VWA) at the Administrative and Business Academy Essen.
 Subsequently, Bas served as Head of the Department of Personnel Services at the BKK Futur from 2007 to 2009.